prebid/prebid.github.io/adops/line-item-creation.md

 Grouping media types within line items is typically dictated by the pricing structure:

-- Banner, outstream video, and native generally run together because they have similar pricing expectations and therefore can share [price granularities](/adops/price-granularity.html).
+- Banner, non-instream video, and native generally run together because they have similar pricing expectations and therefore can share [price granularities](/adops/price-granularity.html).
 - Instream video is normally created as a separate set of line items because they are usually priced higher than other formats, often requiring custom price granularity.

 You must set a key value for each format used by an ad unit using the hb_format (or hb_format_BIDDER) key and setting its value to the appropriate format.
 For example, if the ad unit is set up as a banner ad, you would target hb_format=banner (along with the price, such as hb_pb=1.00).
 If your ad unit supports multiple types, set the key value to include all types: `hb_format` in `banner`,`native`.